-White Sox officially sign Cuban OF Robert
+OF Robert gets $26M bonus in White Sox deal

-The Chicago White Sox have officially signed Cuban prospect Luis Robert to a minor league contract, the team announced Saturday.
+The Chicago White Sox have officially signed Cuban prospect Luis Robert to a minor league contract that includes a $26 million signing bonus, the team announced Saturday.

-Robert's deal with the White Sox is expected to be worth at least $25 million, sources told ESPN last week.

 The 19-year-old outfielder, who is listed at 6-foot-3 and 185 pounds, has been on the radar of major league teams since he was 15.
-He had played for Ciego de Avila in Cub's top league for the past four seasons, hitting .315 with 20 home runs, 92 RBIs and 29 steals.
+He had played for Ciego de Avila in Cuba's top league for the past four seasons, hitting .315 with 20 home runs, 92 RBIs and 29 steals.

 "We are excited to add Luis -- another young, extremely talented and impactful prospect -- to the White Sox organization," White Sox general manager Rick Hahn said in a statement.
 "Luis has the potential to be a dynamic, five-tool player at the major-league level, and we look forward to watching him develop in our system over coming seasons.
 Luis will immediately be viewed as one of the top prospects in baseball, and his signing adds to the growing depth of quality young players within our organization."